Jane27/swift_demo/README.md

 ### What is this repository for? ###

-* Quick summary----this is a swift demo =, called FoodPin
+* Quick summary----this is a swift demo, called FoodPin
 * Version:1
 * [Learn Markdown](https://github.com/Jane27/swift_demo.git)